dlcaio/research-project-data-stream-learning/README.md

 ## Future work
 In addition to the experiments conducted, there a few possibilities of other experiments:
-* Conduct similiar experiments, but using [SAM-KNN](https://www.researchgate.net/publication/318830045_Self-Adjusting_Memory_How_to_Deal_with_Diverse_Drift_Types) **[4]** instead of KNN.
+* Conduct similiar experiments, but using [SAM-KNN](https://www.researchgate.net/publication/318830045_Self-Adjusting_Memory_How_to_Deal_with_Diverse_Drift_Types) **[3]** instead of KNN.
 * Dropping the whole memory and starting it from scratch every time data is erased, and comparing this against the conducted experiments.
 * Testing with erasing not only the most recent examples periodically, but also random examples.
 ## References
+**1.** Gama, J., Žliobaitė, I., Bifet, A., Pechenizkiy, M., Bouchachia, A.: A survey on concept drift adaptation.
+ACM Comput.
+Surv.
+46(4) (2014)

-**1, 2, 3.** V. Losing, B. Hammer and H. Wersing, "KNN Classifier with Self Adjusting Memory for Heterogeneous Concept Drift," 2016 IEEE 16th International Conference on Data Mining (ICDM), Barcelona, 2016, pp. 291-300, doi: 10.1109/ICDM.2016.0040.
+**2.** V. Losing, B. Hammer and H. Wersing, "KNN Classifier with Self Adjusting Memory for Heterogeneous Concept Drift," 2016 IEEE 16th International Conference on Data Mining (ICDM), Barcelona, 2016, pp. 291-300, doi: 10.1109/ICDM.2016.0040.

-**4.** Losing, Viktor & Hammer, Barbara & Wersing, Heiko.
+**3.** Losing, Viktor & Hammer, Barbara & Wersing, Heiko.
 (2017).
 Self-Adjusting Memory: How to Deal with Diverse Drift Types.
 4899-4903.
 10.24963/ijcai.2017/690.